microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraContactMembership.md

 ## Description

-the `Get-EntraContactMembership` cmdlet gets a contact membership in Microsoft Entra ID.
+The `Get-EntraContactMembership` cmdlet gets a contact membership in Microsoft Entra ID.

 This command is useful to administrators who need to understand which groups, roles, or administrative units a particular contact belongs to.
 This can be important for troubleshooting access issues, auditing memberships, and ensuring that contact memberships are correctly configured.